 - Age at which young are weaned: 4 weeks

 - Primary foods: Earthworms, insect larvae, small animals in runs

-Moles are notorious for the damage they cause to sod nurseries, golf courses, parks, cemeteries, residential lawns, ornamental planting beds and gardens as a result of their digging and tunneling in search of turfgrass insects and earthworms upon which to feed.
-The eastern mole is the most common and damaging mole encountered in these habitats.
+Moles are notorious for the damage they cause to sod nurseries, golf courses, parks, cemeteries, residential lawns, ornamental planting beds and gardens as a result of their digging and tunneling in search of turf-grass insects and earthworms upon which to feed.
+Moles annually cause hundreds to thousands of dollars in damage.